 It’s not uncommon for rental spaces like condominiums and apartments to lack sufficient or stylish overhead lighting.
 Overhead lighting in rentals typically doesn’t make a strong style statement, so if you aren’t a fan of yours consider swapping something that reflects your personal style in.
 Brighten up any dark areas of your home where overhead lighting doesn’t exist with a few great table and floor lamps.

 Your rental may not have come with sufficient storage, but it doesn’t have to stay that way.
 Invest in some smart freestanding storage to house anything from clothes to books to décor.
 A combination of hanging rods, shelving, and drawers allow you to use your system for multiple purposes, even as a quiet workspace if you need an extra area to write or take video calls.
 The best part about freestanding closets?
 You can take them with you when you go.

-An instant dose of cozy comfort, area rugs are an easy way to cover up a cold laminate floor or worn-out carpet.
-They also help define different zones in open concept spaces, as well as adding visual texture to a room.
-Your furniture should sit on the rug, so measure the space and opt for the largest rug possible.
+When it comes to decorating a rental, area rugs are an easy way to cover up a cold laminate floor or worn-out carpet.
+An instant dose of cozy comfort, they also help define different zones in open concept spaces, as well as adding visual texture to a room.
+Your furniture should sit on the rug to avoid having it look like it’s floating in the space, so measure the area and opt for the largest rug possible.
 You’ll be able to take it with you when you leave, so invest in something you really love.

-Switch out the builder basic cabinet pulls in the kitchen and bathroom for hardware that suits your style.
-It’s an easy upgrade with a lot of impact.
+A simple hardware upgrade is another easy fix when decorating a rental home.
+Switch out the builder basic cabinet pulls in the kitchen and bathroom for hardware that suits your style and complements your surrounding furniture and decor.
+Go for matte black for a modern look, aged nickel for something classic, or brushed brass for a hint of warmth and glamour.
 Just be sure to keep the original pieces stored safely and swap them back before you leave.